Healing Shoulder Pain: Common problems and How to Treat It

 Eat a healthy low inflammatory diet and get a good night’s sleep; it always helps a body with normal and unusual healing needs.
-Eat a pain-free sugar-free diet with primarily vegetables, salad, olive oil, nuts, legumes, and seeds.
+Eat a pain-free sugar-free diet with primary vegetables, salad, olive oil, nuts, legumes, and seeds.
 Add protein such as chicken, fish, tofu after salad.

 Improve your sleep patterns by creating a sound sleep environment with a cool, quiet, and dark sleeping room.

 Do you have questions about your symptoms?
-Video chat with us today through our telemedicine services.
+Video chat with us today through our telemedicine services

 We can provide a complete shoulder workout to strengthen your shoulder muscles and protect you from future damage and soreness.
 Our pain management team is knowledgeable about the new breakthroughs that can lessen pain and speed a shoulder injury recovery.
 You will gain personal tips to strengthen and protect your shoulder’s long-term mobility and durability.

 Call (763) 577-2484 to schedule your appointment.
 We’ll let you know what to expect from our doctors.